 The Royal Institution of Chartered Surveyors has indicated that there is a ‘critical’ shortage of rental properties in the UK.
-Combine this with the fact that the proportion of UK renters has doubled across a twenty year period, and the necessity for high-quality, desirable rented accommodation continues to rise.
+Combine this with the fact that the proportion of UK renters has doubled across a 20 year period, and the necessity for high quality, desirable rented accommodation continues to rise.

 This expectation of the market, for a more experienced way of living, has, in turn, encouraged developers to design buildings that give residents the opportunity to enjoy fantastic facilities and feel part of a community.